micszo/docker/README.md

 docker-compose up -d --force-recreate
 ```

-*Last step is to execute behat scenarios using `app` container which now has access to web and selenium containers, example:*
+The last step is to execute Behat scenarios using `app` container which now has access to web and Selenium containers, for example:
 ```
 docker-compose exec --user www-data app sh -c "php /scripts/wait_for_db.php; php bin/behat -vv --profile=rest --suite=fullJson --tags=~@broken"
 ```

-*Tip: You can typically re run the install command to get back to a clean installation in between behat runs using:*
+*Tip: You can typically re-run the installation command to get back to a clean installation between Behat runs by using:*
 ```
 docker-compose exec --user www-data app composer ezplatform-install
 ```

-Note: if you want to use the Chromium driver, use
+Note: if you want to use the Chromium driver, use:
 ```
 export COMPOSE_FILE=doc/docker/base-prod.yml:doc/docker/chromium.yml
 ```